tochka-public/Tochka.JsonRpc/docs/en/client/configuration.md

 # Client/Configuration

-You can customize client behavior by `JsonRpcClientOptionsBase`, overriding properties or methods and by replacing internal services.
+You can customize client behavior by overriding properties or methods and by replacing internal services.

 > Check [Examples](examples) page to see how it works

-## JsonRpcClientOptionsBase

-### Url

-> Default: `null`

-> Base URL to send HTTP requests to (configures internal HttpClient)

-Each client method has overload that accepts `requestUrl` as first argument - it will be concatenated to `JsonRpcClientOptionsBase.Url` for cases when some of API methods are hosted by another route.

-There are two limitations to prevent unexpected behavior when joining URL parts:
- - `JsonRpcClientOptionsBase.Url` must end with `/`
- - `requestUrl` must not start with `/`

-### Timeout

-> Default: `TimeSpan.FromSeconds(10)`

-> HTTP requests timeout (configures internal HttpClient)

 ## Properties and methods